One-Nub/cookie-collector-bot/README.md

 ---
 ### **Running the Bot**

-To run the bot, it can be ran manually with `dart run bin/main.dart` (or `/main-local.dart` for development usage - this file looks for the .env file).
+To run the bot, it can be run manually with `dart run bin/main.dart` (or `/main-local.dart` for development usage - this file looks for the .env file).

 Alternatively, the bot can be run via a [Docker](https://www.docker.com/) container.
 All that is required is that the image is first built, which can be done by cloning the repo & running `docker build -t cc_bot .` in the cloned directory.
 Then after that, you can run the image in your preferred way, either through [Docker Compose](https://docs.docker.com/compose/), the [docker run](https://docs.docker.com/engine/reference/run/) command, or some other utility like [Portainer](https://www.portainer.io/).

+Cookie Collector needs a MariaDB database to connect to, as well as a Redis client to connect to.
+The (docker compose)[docker-compose.yml] file does not include a MariaDB instance, but it does include the Redis instance.
+As mentioned previously, prior to the first usage of the bot it is necessary that the database is set up with the default tables!